recoveryhub/edition_template/README.md

 are available on our example site and in the files of this template.

-To get started with your own edition, click the "Use this template" button above to make a copy on your own GitHub account.
+To get started with your own edition, click the "Use this template" button at the top of the [repository home page](https://github.com/recoveryhub/edition_template) and choose "Create a new repository" to make a copy on your own GitHub account.
 For detailed instructions, see [Creating a repository from a template](https://documentation.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in GitHub's official documentation.

 Our recommendations for options on the "Create a new repository" page:
 - Leave **Include all branches** unchecked.
 You won't need all the edition_base branches, just the default one.
-- For **Owner**, it's okay to leave your personal account selected unless this edition should belong to a GitHub organization; if the latter, change **Owner** to your organization.
+- For **Owner**, it's okay to leave your personal account selected unless this edition should belong to a GitHub organization; if the latter, change **Owner** to your organization (e.g. the Recovery Hub)..
 - Your **Repository name** should be short but memorable.
 The name cannot contain spaces, so we recommend using underscores (for example, `baker_digital_edition`).
 - The **Description** is optional.
 You can always add or change it later.
 - Whether your repository starts out as **Public** or **Private** is up to you.
 Either way, people will not be able to make changes without your approval.
 If the repository is **Private**, only people you add as members will be able to see that it exists (to learn how to add members, see [Inviting Collaborators to a personal repository](https://documentation.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) in GitHub's documentation).
 Many people prefer to make their repository **Private** initially; just be aware that you will have to go into your settings later and change your repository to **Public** before you can publish your edition with GitHub pages.